Skip to Main Content

 Current Projects

-Patient-Provider Communication and Medication Adherence.
+Patient-Healthcare Professional Communication and Medication Adherence.
 We have two ongoing projects in this area.
-First, in partnership with NorthShore Health Systems, we are examining how a match between patient preferences and provider behavior may facilitate psychosocial and disease self-management outcomes in emerging adults with Type I Diabetes.
-Second, in partnership with researchers at the University of Wisconsin Milwaukee, we are investigating how medical providers discuss medication prescriptions with their patients, and the extent to which modifying the content of provider communication may enhance patient adherence.
-We are examining this in samples of adolescents and young adults, and also among samples of parents of school-aged children.
-We hope to better understand strengths and weaknesses in patient-provider communication so that we may develop interventions to enhance communication about medication as a method of enhancing medication adherence.
+First, we have an ongoing data collection initiative aimed at better understanding how students in health professional clinical disciplines communicate with patients around medication taking and factors that explain variability in communication practices.
+Second, in partnership with NorthShore Health Systems, we are examining how a match between patient preferences and provider behavior may facilitate psychosocial and disease self-management outcomes in emerging adults with Type I Diabetes.
+We hope to better understand strengths and weaknesses in patient-health professional communication so that we may develop interventions to improve communication and intervention skills as a method of enhancing medication adherence.

 Parent Trauma Symptoms in Response to Youth PICU Admission.
-In collaboration with researchers at University of Wisconsin Milwaukee, we are developing a project to examine cognitive risk factors for parent trauma symptoms in a sample of parents whose children were admitted to the pediatric intensive care unit (PICU).
+In collaboration with an interprofessional team of researchers at University of Wisconsin Milwaukee and Medical College of Wisconsin, we are conducting a project to examine cognitive risk factors for parent trauma symptoms in a sample of parents whose children were admitted to the pediatric intensive care unit (PICU).
 A parallel project is investigating broader experiences of parents of adolescents who have been traumatized with the goal of understanding salient cognitive risk and protective factors.
 The long-term goal of this program of research is to better understand how to prevent parental post traumatic stress symptoms via delivery of brief interventions during the child’s hospital stay.

 Current Students

-Meghan is a 4th year student in the Ph.D. program.
+Meghan is a 5th year student in the PhD program.
 She is interested in identifying processes by which child- and family-level factors confer risk or promote resilience in children diagnosed with chronic medical conditions and psychometrics of existing pediatric psychology assessment tools.
 Her long-term goals are to conduct collaborative research and clinical work to improve psychosocial outcomes in children and families coping with chronic illness.
-This year, Meghan is completing a pediatric psychology practicum at the University of Chicago.
-Meghan enjoys dancing, trying new restaurants, and running in her free time.
+This year, Meghan is completing a pediatric psychology practicum at Shriners Children's Hospital.
+Meghan enjoys dancing, running along the lakefront, and hanging out with her dog in her free time.

 Sara Lampert-Okin, MS

-Sara is a 3rd year student in the PhD program.
-Her research interests include adolescents and emerging adults with chronic health conditions, adherence behaviors, and the influence of the patient-provider relationship on self-management.
-This year, Sara is completing a pediatric psychology practicum at the University of Chicago.
-In her free time, Sara enjoys baking, participating in book club, doing puzzles, and going for walks.
+Sara is a 4th year student in the PhD program.
+Her research interests include adjustment and self-management among adolescents and emerging adults with chronic health conditions, adherence behaviors, and the influence of various systems (e.g., healthcare system, family system) on adjustment and self-management.
+This year, Sara is completing a pediatric psychology practicum at Endeavor Health.
+In her free time, Sara enjoys baking, doing puzzles, and going for walks.

 Sophia Rintell